-Bergen, Norway: A history-steeped city that lies nestled between the serene Byfjorden fjord and the majestic Seven Mountains.
+Bergen in Norway is a history-steeped city that lies nestled between the serene Byfjorden fjord and the majestic Seven Mountains.
+It is a magical place that many only dream of visiting.

-I came to this city as a twenty year-old who couldn’t figure out how to stop letting anyone wander into my life and stake a claim on it.
+I came to this city as a twenty year-old who could not figure out how to stop letting anyone wander into my life and stake a claim on it.

 The four days I spent hiking in the mountains—sweating a ton, stumbling upon hidden statues and mountain-top lakes, getting lost and found—taught me how to do justice to myself.

 At twenty years old, I couldn’t figure out how to be alone with myself.
+It is a common issue for many people of all ages.
 I was spending my junior year of college abroad at Trinity College Dublin—and moving to Dublin alone should have been an exercise in independence.

 There were Facetime calls a couple of times a week—which I used as an excuse to get out of going to parties—and a constant iMessage conversation.